 *Note: the health and dental insurance is subsidized by his employer.

 A Casual Conversation Becomes Serious

-A couple months ago, I was working the concessions stand at the curling club with one of my teammates.
+A while back, I was working the concessions stand at the curling club with one of my teammates.
 He also happens to be one of my partners in a small anesthesia group.
 Precisely 40% of our city’s anesthesiologists were busy slinging beers to thirsty curlers on a frigid Tuesday evening, and no, neither of us was on call.

-Not wanting to blindside my four partners someday, I’ve been dropping hints about my desire for part time or no-time work for a couple years now.
+Not wanting to blindside my four partners someday, I’ve been dropping hints about my desire for part-time or no-time work for a couple of years now.
 On this particular evening, I mentioned that I would be ready to go part-time anytime another partner was willing to share a job with me, not thinking that was likely anytime soon.